jeff4/bionotes.github.io/_comp/javascript.md

 * Got Flanagan's histogram program working (Example 1-1, p.
 56).
 See proj-2.
 * Completed miles --> km program in SVP p.
 43 (end of Chap 2).
 * Next step: continue with SVP chapter 3.
+* Up to p.
+53 in SVP chapter 3; about to begin using Array methods.
+    * Note also there are good reasons why a javascript does not have a simple equivalent to this Objective C method `NSStringFromSelector`.
+Need to do something like `let arrayName = Object.keys({arr})[0]`. and then reference `arrayName` later in console.log(), per [this answer](https://stackoverflow.com/a/52598270).
+For byVal and byRef discussion see [this answer](https://stackoverflow.com/a/51005683)